LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

 #### `getElementsByTagName`

+This method selects all elements with the matching element name.

 ```javascript
 let produce = document.getElementsByTagName("li");  // array of all items
 ```

 #### `querySelectorAll`

+This method works like `querySelector`, but returns all the matching elements.

 ```javascript
 let selectProduce = document.querySelectorAll("ol .highlight");  // array of highlighted items from the ol